smendoza787/blog/_posts/2017-09-20-understanding-closures.md

 - A closure is an inner function that has access to the outer functions variables.

-A closure has access to 3 different scopes; its own scope and variables, its enclosing functions scope and variables, and the global scope and its variables.
+A closure has access to 3 different scopes; its own scope and variables, its enclosing function's scope and variables, and the global scope and its variables.
 The closure also has access to the outer function's argument parameters as well.

-## How to create a closure
+# How to create a closure

 Let's create a simple example of a closure.
 Let's say you're at a delicious Mexican restaurant, and we need a function that will return another function with access to the outer functions scope